iAbhishek91/learn-terraform/docs/06-tf-dynamic-blocks.md

 - Use it only when we need to hide details for *in order to build a clean user interface for a re-usable module*.

 > Refer 0x-dynamic-block project

+## Iterators

+These are optional to set the temporary variable that represents the current element, if we omit that iterator, then the name of the dynamic block is considered.

+Used to increase the readability.